offsideswap/Moonmage/.github/ISSUE_TEMPLATE/rfc_template.md

 ## Problem

-1-2 paragraphs on the issue the Beanstalk is facing.
+1-2 paragraphs on the issue the Moonmage is facing.
 This can be a technical problem, economic problem or something else.

 ## Proposed Solution